Thinking about using Taxy?

 What does the onboarding process look like?

-If you decide to roll out Taxy to more clients, our team runs a kick off call and ensures any manual effort sits with us, not you.
+Once you've run a proof of concept and decide to roll Taxy out to more clients, our team runs a kick off call and ensures any manual effort sits with us, not you.

 You'll provide us with some basic client information (securely) and the system does the heavy lifting to put a draft request together for you to review before sending out in your own time.